How to Help Your Aging Parent Adjust to Assisted Living

 If you live in the same city, visit as frequently as possible.
 Introduce predictability in your visits.
 For instance, block your calendar for Saturday each week to spend the day with your senior loved one.

 If you have a hectic work schedule, use technology to your advantage.
-Skype and Whatsapp are effective tools to keep the lines of communication flowing, regardless of where you are.
+Skype and WhatsApp are practical tools to keep the lines of communication flowing, regardless of where you are.

 Be with your senior parent during and after the move-in period to smooth the transition.
 In fact, stay with them for a few days during the move-in phase to help them settle in.